bosonphoton/bosonphoton.github.io/_projects/stocks.md

 4. Forget gate: weight of previous state on current state
 5. Output gate: weight of current state output into hidden state

-We want to predict a stock price N days into the future.
-So we want t o

-<b>Data Cleaning & Preprocessing</b>